 “One of the hardest things for me is that they tell you ‘you’re this bad parent,'” Helen said.
 “That ‘you’re abusive,’ ‘you’re not a good parent for your child.’
 Even though you know you’ve done everything for that child.”

-The Epoch Times reached out to the Western Australian Department of Child Protection and the PCH to confirm the parents’ allegations, and whether or not the actions taken in this case were according to their protocols but did not receive a reply at the time of publication.
+The Epoch Times reached out to the relevant authorities to confirm the parents’ allegations, and whether or not the actions taken in this case were according to their protocols but did not receive a reply at the time of publication.

 Taken By Surprise

-Albert and Helen claim that their teenage child had never brought up gender identity issues previously and that they only found out after Western Australia (WA) Police took their child to the hospital.
+Albert and Helen claim that their teenage child had never brought up gender identity issues previously and that they only found out after police took their child to the hospital.

-Albert, an engineer, and Helen, a university lecturer, said their child was an ordinary, rebellious teenager who was both academically bright and very skilled in art.
+Albert and Helen, both highly qualified professionals, said their child was an ordinary, rebellious teenager who was both academically bright and very skilled in art.

 “We spent lots of time together,” Helen said. “[They] would just come and hug me, we would talk, and we were very open.”

-Helen explained that her child had felt depressed after they moved from the country when they were just 13, leaving them without many friends and that they had opted to switch from homeschooling to regular schooling in the hopes it would help them to make new friendships.
+Helen explained that her child had felt depressed after they moved from the country at a young age, leaving them without many friends.

 The parents also said they had taken their child to see a private psychologist to provide them with additional support.